pcola-fun/pcola-fun.github.io/faq/trial.md

 permalink: /faq/trial
 ---

-### How does the trial work?
+## How does the trial work?

 Since you're asking, that means you are probably thinking of joining, or have just joined as a trial member.
 Welcome!

 **Nothing But Fun** charges <a href="/faq/dues">annual dues</a> to offset the cost of running the group.
 Since no one likes to pay for something they don't know anything about yet, we give you a month to kick the tires.
 Attend a few events and have some fun, then join as a full member.

 Now ...
 Meetup could make the transition from trial to full member a little easier.
 We truly wish they were better about this.
-So, here are some things you need to know:
+Here are some things you need to know:

 - Three days before your trial ends, they'll send you an email to tell you.
 Please make sure you have notifications turned on so you get this reminder!
 - Before the trial ends, you will need to have a credit card on file with meetup.com, and authorize the auto-charge.
 Otherwise, your account will fail to renew, and you will fall into the "awaiting dues" list.
 "Awaiting dues" is effectively "non-member".